oracle/cluster-api-provider-oci/docs/src/reference/glossary.md

 Or __Network Security Group__

 A [Network security group (NSG)][oci_nsg] acts as a virtual firewall for your compute instances and other kinds of resources.
-An NSG consists of a set of ingress and egress security rules that apply only to a set of VNICs of your choice in a single VCN (for example: all the compute instances that act as web servers in the web tier of a multi-tier application in your VCN).
+An NSG consists of a set of ingress and egress security rules that apply only to a set of VNICs of your choice in a single VCN (for example: all compute instances that act as web servers in the web tier of a multi-tier application in your VCN).

 # R
 ---